 What Is the Hyponychium?

-What Can Cause the Hyponychium to Grow Excessively?
+What Can Cause the Hyponychium to Grow?

-"There are three main reasons.
-The most common reason is because the hyponychium attaches to the underside of the nail as it grows.
-For some, it seems to be genetic, while for others, it may be caused by wearing your nails long with gel or acrylic nails for too long, contact dermatitis, or some sort of nail injury.
+Boyce says there are three main reasons that can cause the hyponychium underneath the nails.
+"The most common reason is because the hyponychium attaches to the underside of the nail as it grows," she says.
+"For some, it seems to be genetic, while for others, it may be caused by wearing your nails long with gel or acrylic nails for too long, contact dermatitis, or some sort of nail injury.
 Nail psoriasis and fungal infections can also cause this to happen."

-If you're experiencing symptoms that could be related to nail psoriasis or a fungal infection, such as odor coming from the nail, separation of the nail from the nail bed, or nail crumbling— it may be time to reach out to a dermatologist.
+If you're experiencing symptoms that could be related to nail psoriasis or a fungal infection, such as odor coming from the nail, separation of the nail from the nail bed, or nail crumbling, it may be time to reach out to a dermatologist.

-Then, there's also another surprising reason: "Biting your nails can also lead to an overgrowth, and picking it can actually lead to infections," said Boyce.
+Then, there's also another surprising reason: "Biting your nails can also lead to an overgrowth, and picking it can actually lead to infections," says Boyce.
 "Be gentle with it, and if it starts to look discolored or smell, see a dermatologist."

-"If it's due to an overgrowth caused by long nails, take a break from time to time and maintain short nails.
-Use cuticle oil or a cuticle remover to soften the thickened skin.
+"If it's due to an overgrowth caused by long nails, take a break from time to time and maintain short nails," she says.
+"Use cuticle oil or a cuticle remover to soften the thickened skin.
 If it's caused by nail psoriasis or fungal infections, see your dermatologist for a topical treatment."